Cold War liberal: Background and overview

-At first, liberals generally did not see Franklin Roosevelt's successor, Harry Truman, as one of their own and viewed him as a Democratic Party hack.
-However, liberal politicians and liberal organizations such as the Americans for Democratic Action (ADA) sided with Truman in opposing communism both at home and abroad, sometimes by sacrificing civil liberties.
-The ADA, however, succeeded in pushing Truman leftward on issues such as civil rights.
+At first, liberals generally did not see Franklin D. Roosevelt's successor Harry S. Truman as one of their own and viewed him as a Democratic Party hack.
+Other liberal politicians and liberal organizations, such as the Americans for Democratic Action (ADA), sided with Truman in opposing Communism both at home and abroad, sometimes by sacrificing civil liberties.
+At the same time, the ADA succeeded in pushing Truman leftward on issues like the civil rights movement.
 Hubert Humphrey was a liberal leader who fought to uphold Truman's veto of the McCarran Act of 1950.
 Liberals were united in their opposition to McCarthyism.
-President Truman would call McCarthy "the greatest asset the Kremlin has" by "torpedo[ing] the bipartisan foreign policy of the United States."
+Truman would call Joseph McCarthy "the greatest asset the Kremlin has" by "torpedo[ing] the bipartisan foreign policy of the United States."
 The Truman Doctrine was an American foreign policy with the primary goal of containing Soviet expansion during the Cold War.